Print and PDF Options

 Practicum Placement

-375 hours of supervised full-time work experience in an appropriate ten-week placement relevant to political management and approved by the practicum graduate supervisor.
+375 hours of supervised work experience in an appropriate placement relevant to political management and approved by the practicum coordinator.
 Graded SAT/UNS.

 Includes: Experiential Learning Activity